Compliance Risk and Diligence

-Mike has conducted numerous press conferences on behalf of the DEA’s New England Field Division and has been interviewed frequently on network news stations such as CNN, NECN, ABC, NBC, CBS, PBS, and FOX, and in articles published in the Boston Globe and Washington Post.
+Michael has conducted numerous press conferences on behalf of the DEA’s New England Field Division.
+He has also been interviewed frequently on network news stations such as CNN, ABC, NBC, CBS, PBS, FOX and New England Cable News and by publications like the Boston Globe and Washington Post.